-A man had fallen asleep in the driver’s seat of a silver MG whilst reading a copy of the Daily Star with the headline "PREGNANT POSH PRAYS FOR A PRINCESS”.
+A man falls asleep in the driver’s seat of a silver MG while reading a copy of the Daily Star: “PREGNANT POSH PRAYS FOR A PRINCESS”.

 Yesterday, Steve had a large tear in the back of his trousers exposing a good six inches of his leg and his blue underpants.
-I pointed it out to him and he said he already knew but was far to busy to worry about it.
-He was wearing them again today.
+I pointed it out to him and he said he already knew but was far too busy to worry about it.
+He's wearing them again today.

-A red Ford Ka drove past at high speed.
+A red Ford Ka drives past at high speed.

-On Mr Haigh’s wall today: A ewbank carpet sweeper with a broken handle, a handful of straw, a television, a tin of dog food (half-empty and wrapped in polythene), two Jerry cans and a three foot square wooden crate filled with cooking pots and utensils.
-He came out to meet me and I mentioned how windy it was.
-“It’s always windy up here lad" said Mr Haigh "...up here’s the windiest place in the country.
+On Mr Haigh’s garden wall today: A Ewbank carpet sweeper with a broken handle, a handful of straw, a television set, a tin of dog food (half-empty and wrapped in polythene), two Jerry cans and a three-foot square wooden crate filled with cooking pots and utensils.
+Mr Haigh comes out to meet me and I mention the strong winds we’ve been having.
+“It’s always windy up here lad”, says Mr Haigh, “Up here’s the windiest place in the country.
 That’s how come they put all them turbines up.
 It’s the windiest in Britain and Britain’s the windiest in Europe so it must be the windiest place in Europe round here”.

-I found a A Brief Illustrated Guide to Understanding Islam in a puddle on Fitzwilliam St.
+I find a copy of A Brief Illustrated Guide to Understanding Islam in a puddle on Fitzwilliam Street.

-I knocked at a house whilst on a delivery I haven't done for six years.
-I remembered the woman who answered the door because of her distinctive way of applying make-up; thickly and sort of flumpy — so she looks a bit like she's made out of marshmallow.
-This prompted more recollections and when I got to her gate on my way out, I remembered that it opens inwards, even though it looks as though it should open outwards.
+I remember the woman at the house I visit for the first time in six years because of her distinctive way of applying make-up: thickly and sort of flumpy so that she looks a bit like she's made out of marshmallow.
+On my way out, I also remember that her garden gate opens inwards, even though it looks as though it should open outwards.

-I saw the red Ford Ka again, still speeding but going the other way.
+I see the red Ford Ka again, still speeding but going the other way.

-I saw the red Ford Ka again.
-It had been abandoned half on the pavement with its near-side front wing smashed into a wall.
+I see the red Ford Ka again, abandoned, half on the pavement with its near-side front wing smashed into a wall.